 Have you ever eaten frog legs?
 Frog legs are a common delicacy, especially in France.
 What if you could take something that is unpleasant and turn it into a delicacy?

-In The Four-Hour Work Week, Tim Ferris poses the question, “What would this look like if it were easy?”
+In Tribe of Mentors, Tim Ferris poses the question, “What would this look like if it were easy?”

 What if we could take the difficult task and make it easy?
 What if we could turn “eat that frog” into “enjoy frog legs”?